-As you are undoubtedly aware, COVID-19 continues to spread in Nebraska and the Omaha community.
-UNO is committed to providing transparency in planning for fall, and we encourage all students to check www.unomaha.edu/fall-forward regularly for campus updates and information for fall.
-Housing and Residence Life (HRL) is hard at work planning ways to keep our residential community healthy and safe this fall.
-We have been working with partners and resources from across campus and the community to develop new procedures consistent with local, state, and federal health protocols in order to provide our residents with a positive on-campus living experience.
-These plans may change as we assess and respond to new or updated guidance from campus leadership, as well as local, state, and federal authorities.
+UNO is committed to providing transparency in our COVID response, and we encourage all students to check https://www.unomaha.edu/maverick-covid-response/index.phpregularly for campus updates and information.
+Housing and Residence Life (HRL) continues to partner with the Office of Health Security to keep our residential community healthy and safe.
+In collaboration with partners and resources from across campus and the community procedures consistent with local, state, and federal health protocols have been developed to provide our residents with a positive on-campus living experience.
+These plans may change as we continue to assess and respond to new or updated guidance from campus leadership, as well as local, state, and federal authorities.

 Frequently Asked Questions: